Your net zero jargon buster

 Decarbonisation

-This is the process by which we reach Net Zero, through reducing, eliminating and offsetting carbon emissions.
+This is the process by which we reach net zero, through reducing, eliminating and offsetting carbon emissions.
 Whether you run a large organisation or live in a small flat, it’s something we can all play a part in by switching to renewable energy sources rather than relying on fossil fuels to power.

 As one of the biggest energy providers in the UK, British Gas will have a big part to play in the UK’s decarbonisation and our climate transition plan outlines our strategy to do that.